-Can I get homeowners insurance if I have knob and tube wiring?
+Can you get homeowners insurance with knob and tube wiring?

-Knob and tube wiring is often considered a hazard because of:
+Knob and tube wiring is considered a hazard because of:

 - Grounding: Knob and tube doesn't have a grounding conductor, which makes it hazardous in kitchens and bathrooms where it may come in contact with water.

 - Age: The insulation surrounding the wiring could have deteriorated, dried and cracked, leaving wires exposed.

 - Insulation: If knob and tube wiring is surrounded by insulation, it can cause heat to build up and cause a fire.

 - Improper modifications: Modern household appliances such as televisions, dishwashers and refrigerators require a higher voltage than the appliances that were being used when knob and tube wiring was originally installed.
 It's not uncommon to find that inexperienced electricians made modifications in an attempt to meet new voltage demands, according to the International Association of Certified Home Inspectors.